-Call A. M. Appraisals to order appraisals of Lexington divorces
+Call A. M. Appraisals when you need valuations regarding Lexington divorces

-We know that divorce is a painful process.
-There are many decisions looming, including what happens to the house.
-There are generally two options when discussing the shared residence - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to get an appraisal of the joint real estate.
+We know that divorce is never easy.
+There are many decisions looming, including what's going to happen to the shared residence.
+There are generally two options when discussing the shared residence - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would be wise to get an appraisal of the mutual real estate.

-Contact us if your needs include an appraisal related to a divorce or other division of assets.
+Contact us if your needs include an appraisal dealing with a divorce or other allocation of assets.

-SC attorneys and accountants depend on our opinions when figuring out what the real property is worth for estates, divorces, or other disputes needing a value opinion.
-We have a lot of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
-We submit appraisal reports that fulfill the requirements of the courts and various agencies.
+SC attorneys and accountants rely on our opinions when figuring out real property values for estates, divorces, or other disputes where it is material.
+We have an abundance of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
+We submit appraisal reports that meet the requirements of the courts and various agencies.

-For attorneys working with a divorce, your case's material facts typically requires an appraisal to ascertain fair market value for the residential real estate involved.
-A great deal of the time the divorce date differs from the date you purchased the appraisal.
-We're comfortable with the procedures and what is vital to perform a retroactive appraisal that has an effective date and Fair Market Value opinion that matches the date of divorce.
-We work on lots of divorce appraisals (unfortunately) and we understand that they require prudence delicately.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, guaranteeing you the utmost discretion.
+As a legal professional handling a divorce, your case's research often necessitates an appraisal to ascertain fair market value for the residential real estate involved.
+A lot of the time the divorce date may not be the same as the date you requested the appraisal.
+We're accustomed to the procedures and requirements needed to develop a retroactive appraisal with an effective date and Fair Market Value conclusion matching the date of divorce.
+For each divorce appraisal we perform we understand that they require prudence with total professionalism.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.

 Got a Question?